Charter Party Bill of Lading: CPBL Meaning, Charterparty Clauses, UCP 600, and Cargo Claims Explained

 Bills of Lading’s (B/L) Important Clauses

-3- Voyage Clause: Voyage Clause allows the ship to steam with or without pilots or tugs, to tow or to be towed, and to call at any port in any order both on and off the announced route, and to carry particular cargoes on deck.
+3- Voyage Clause: A Voyage Clause may give the ship liberty to proceed with or without pilots or tugs, tow or be towed, call at ports in different orders, deviate within permitted limits, and in some cases carry specified cargo on deck.
+Such clauses must be read with the applicable cargo liability regime.

 What are the Types of Bills of Lading (B/L)?